HamStudy/hamstudy-hambook/content/Part 1. Science/Chapter 2. Components/section 2-1 Passive Components.md

 Here's a cool capacitor trick: If you're ever stuck without a battery, you can use a large capacitor to briefly power a small LED.
 It won't last long, but it's a neat party trick for electronics enthusiasts!

+#### Series and Parallel Circuits

+When building or analyzing circuits, you'll often encounter two common configurations: **series** and **parallel** circuits.
+Understanding these configurations is crucial because they determine how current and voltage behave in the circuit.

+- **Series Circuits**: In a series circuit, all components are connected end-to-end in a single path for the current to flow.
+A key characteristic of series circuits is that the **current (I)** is the same through all components, but the voltage (V) across each component may differ depending on its resistance.
+If one component in a series circuit fails (like a broken light bulb in a string of old holiday lights), the entire circuit stops functioning because the current path is interrupted.

+    - Example: If you connect three resistors in series, the total resistance of the circuit is the sum of the resistances of each resistor.

+- **Parallel Circuits**: In a parallel circuit, components are connected across the same two points, providing multiple paths for the current to flow.
+In this configuration, the **voltage (V)** across all components is the same, but the current (I) through each component can vary depending on its resistance.
+If one path in a parallel circuit fails, current can still flow through the other paths, so the circuit continues to operate.

+    - Example: The electrical outlets in your home are typically wired in parallel, so you can plug in multiple devices without affecting the voltage they receive.

+Understanding the differences between series and parallel circuits will help you design and troubleshoot circuits effectively, whether you're working on a simple project or a more complex radio setup.

 #### Inductors: The Magnetic Field Maestros

 Inductors are the magicians of the electronic world, storing energy in magnetic fields.
 They typically look like coils of wire, sometimes wrapped around a core material.